Inquiry says Ofsted viewed as ‘not fit for purpose’

 The inquiry recommends an “immediate pause to routine inspections” to allow time for trust to be regained by the teaching profession, but Ofsted inspections would continue to give feedback to the Department of Education on the impact of government policies.

-A Department for Education spokesperson told the BBC they want “inspections to be a constructive experience for school staff”.
+An Ofsted spokesperson said they want “inspections to be a constructive experience for school staff”.

+“Children only get one chance at education, and inspection helps make sure that education standards are high for all children.
+The current inspection system was developed after extensive consultation with the education sector and parents.

+“After every inspection we ask schools whether they believe the inspection will help them improve.
+Nine out of 10 say it will.

 “Our inspectors are all former or current school leaders and well understand the nature and pressures of the work.